 80/20 Rule in Trading: Finding the Few Things That Drive Most of Your Results

-The 80/20 rule (Pareto principle) helps traders focus on the small set of setups, markets, mistakes, and habits that generate most profits — or most losses.
-Learn how to apply it with a trading journal like GASPNTRADER.
+The 80/20 rule (Pareto principle) helps traders focus on the few setups, mistakes, and habits that drive most of their results.

 December 15, 2025